CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ### Writing an assertion

-Now that we can check the function’s output, we can write an **assertion**.
+Now we have 2 new pieces of information: booleans and comparisons.
+From these concepts, we can now write an assertion about the function `formatAs12HourClock`.

 > 🔑 An assertion is a check that our code behaves in a particular way: this check can either be `true` or `false`.